hpssjellis/tedx-feb-2026-educational-duality/README.md

 **We practice what the machine does so we can detect failure.**

 Reasoning and persistence allow students to detect contradictions.
-Context and empathy reveal when a technically correct answer is humanly wrong.
+Context and empathy reveal when a correct response is humanly wrong.
 Language precision exposes fluency without depth.
-Ethical judgment asks not just *“Is this correct?”* but *“Is this responsible?”*
+Ethical judgment asks not just "Is this correct?" but “Is this responsible?”

 We practice what the machine does so we know when it fails.